 You can’t run at full speed forever, and neither can students push themselves academically without the occasional break.
 It’s okay to have an easier class from time to time or use a portion of every class to focus on less rigorous material.
 Your students will need it and thank you for it.

 If you want to learn more about promoting and maintaining academic rigor in college classrooms, consider earning a master’s in higher education.
-This higher education degree can help you gain the skills you need to keep classrooms rigorous and ultimately succeed in a career in education, whether you’re interested in administration, teaching, or academic advising.
+This higher education degree can help you gain the skills you need to keep classrooms rigorous and ultimately succeed in a career in education, whether you’re interested in administration, teaching, or student success advising.

 There are multiple ways to earn an MS in Higher Education, but one of the most convenient is to enroll in an online university.
 With online learning, you can continue working full time and/or balance your other responsibilities while earning your degree.
 An online higher education master’s program lets you complete your coursework from anywhere and avoid the hassle of constantly having to travel to a specific classroom at a specific time.
 It’s a great way to earn your master’s and learn how to promote academic rigor.